 In 2008, inspired by a documentary film about St. Andrews produced by Seabright Productions, community members gathered in the community center to reflect on their accomplishments to date, and to discuss possible new initiatives.
 Community members voted on which ideas they wanted to work on, and formed study groups to move these ideas forward.

 St. Andrews Community Partnership

 A trail network was desired in St Andrews community to benefit the health and fitness of residents and visitors.
 This project will take place in several phases.
 The first phase (completed) was to construct a loop trail behind the community center in St. Andrews on parish land.
-It has been used many times by people walking, skiing and snowshoeing.
+It gets well used through 4-H Great Outdoors, school groups and after school programs for walking, skiing and snowshoeing.
 The K of C, 4-H members and general volunteers planned, constructed and will see to the maintenance of this trail.
 Recently the Great Outdoors Project of the St. Andrews 4-H Club planted trees in the open areas along the existing trail.

 In the future, with permission from land owners the plan is to build a stacking loop of trails in the vicinity of and leading to, the banks of the South River.
 We now have part of a trail along the South River.
 It runs along the old Dunmore Rd, but we do not have a bridge over the creek that is very close to Blacksmith Valley rd.
 It works well as an out and back trail, getting mushier as you head further south.
 It is especially nice in fall with the colours, and in winter when base is frozen.
 There is a lot of protection from the wind and wonderful for snowshoeing, esp on a blustery day!

 Lieutenant Governor’s Community Spirit Award